mayac1600/project_gadol/README.md

    2) pip install -e .
    3) pip install -e .[dev]

-    if this method doesnt work please see requirements.txt file and install packages manually as describe.

-   after it run everything check if everything installed properly using: pip list,
+   pip list,
     then the output in the terminal should be:
     Package         Version